JanWilczek/wolf-sound-blog/_posts/2021-04-01-identity-element-of-the-convolution.md

 How to tackle this definition?
 I try to think about it as a function being 0 everywhere apart from $t=0$.
 At $t=0$, $\delta(t)$ tends to $+\infty$ like an infinitesimally narrow impulse of infinite height.
 But it is just an intuition; a correct mathematical definition is beyond the scope of this article.

 Dirac $\delta$ function is ubiquitious in mathematics and engineering.
-It is often used for defining initial conditions for partial differential equations (PDEs), e.g., the influence of a hammer strucking a piano string in physical modeling sound synthesis.
+It is often used to define *empirical probability distributions* (i.e., the ones resulting directly from data) [3].
+Additionally, I have seen it in action when defining the excitation function of partial differential equations (PDEs), e.g., representing the influence of a hammer strucking a piano string in physical modeling sound synthesis [4].

 # The sifting property